 Open to all undergraduates working on writing of any kind and at any stage in the process.
 Bring a prompt to brainstorm, a full draft, the beginnings of a cover letter, grant proposal, personal statement, creative piece, or oral presentation!

 Reserved for juniors and seniors working on independent work (typically 20+ pages).
 Bring ideas for a junior paper, a thesis funding proposal, selections from a thesis!
 We can provide long-term help with planning for extended writing projects as well as one-off feedback sessions.
-(Select the 80-Minute schedule from the drop-down menu at the top of the schedule)
+Be sure the 80-minute schedule is selected from the drop-down menu at the top of the window.